 MayWe start milking the ewes this month.
 The ewes spend all of their time out on pasture.
 The grass is lush and succulent so their milk is plentiful.

 JuneThe milking ewes get plenty of exercise walking to the milking parlor twice a day (some of the pastures are a half-mile from the parlor).
-Our herding dog, Sweep, can take them back-and-forth by herself while the shepherd stays in the field to set up the fencing in the new grazing area.
+Our herding dog, Hemp, can take them back-and-forth by himself while the shepherd stays in the field to set up the fencing in the new grazing area.

 AugustOn the hottest days of summer the lambs relax in the shade during the day and spend evenings and early morning grazing.